itsdotbmp/Undergraduate-Pilot-Training/sortie-1/basic_radio/index.md

+---
+layout: training
-# Sortie 1 - Basic Communications
+title: Sortie 1 - Basic Radio Communications
+toc: true
+permalink: ../sortie-1/basic_radio
+---

 ## Communication Basics
 Radio's are a Duplex communication form, someone is either transmitting or receiving.
 This means it is not possible to transmit or receive at the same time on a radio frequency.